cssinjs/jss/docs/jss-syntax.md

 ## Keyframes Animation

 Keyframes name will use the same id generator function as the class names.
-Animation name will be scoped by default.
-In order to access it within the same style sheet, you can use `$ref` syntax as a value of `animationName` or `animation` property.
+Animation name gets scoped by default.
+To access it within the same style sheet, you can use `$ref` syntax as a value of `animationName` or `animation` property.

-Additionally generated name can be accessed through `sheet.keyframes.{name}` map.
+Additionally, you can access generated name through `sheet.keyframes.{name}` map.

-In order to generate a global animation name, you can use `@global` rule.
+To generate a global animation name, you can use `@global` rule.

 ```javascript
 const styles = {